cavo789/blog/blog/XXX/dagger-python/index.md

 This new file comes with a lot of changes:

 We've defined two global variables called `source` and `config`.
 So, now, we don't pass the `source` folder to the lint function anymore (local parameter) but just need to set it once (global parameter).
-We've also add a `config` folder to be able to tells Dagger where our configuration files are stored.
+We've also add a `config` folder to be able to tell Dagger where our configuration files are stored.

 ```python
 source: Directory